abstractqqq/polars_ds_extension/README.md

 # AI Usage Disclosure

-Since this project is mostly maintained by a single person, and a single person cannot be fluent with all topics in scientific programming, some of the code in this package is AI-guided.
+Since this project is mostly maintained by a single person, and a single person cannot be fluent with all topics in scientific programming, some of the code in this package is guided by AI and reviewd by me.
 I will not accept vibe-coded functions.
 For AI-generated PRs, see contributing.md.